spyren/Mecrisp-Cube/README.md

 | 3V3         | CN1.6  | 3V3       | VCC          |
 | PB8         | CN2.1  | D15 SCL   | SCL          |
 | PB9         | CN2.2  | D14 SDA   | SDA          |

-#### Mount the Battery
-Glue (hot glue, mounting tape) the LiPo battery to the perfboard bottom layer.

 #### Wire the Battery
 If the battery has a molex connector, no wiring/solderin is required.